-B. Current Industry Practices
+B. Overview of Current Industry Operation

+As discussed in the approach section, to provide a backdrop for its analyses, EPA reviewed, and characterizes here, the operation of the chemical manufacturing industry from a broad perspective.
 Operational and decommissioning practices in industrial sectors and their associated firms can ultimately affect the ability of individual firms to responsibly minimize their impact on human health and the environment.
-To consider the potential for releases as part of its decision making, EPA prepared a high-level review of industry practices and the environmental profile of the Petroleum and Coal Product Manufacturing industry, which includes a summary of relevant operational and decommissioning materials and wastes in a background document, which is available in the docket for this rulemaking.
+Commodity chemical manufacturers create products in large quantities under continuous processing conditions, generally in large volumes in response to homogenous specifications.
+Specialty-batch chemical manufacturers develop products for focused markets, making complex products in small quantities that are then processed into higher value-added products.
+These manufacturers change their process lines several times a year, providing more opportunities for environmental improvements but also making environmental compliance more complicated.
+To consider the potential for releases as part of its decision making, EPA prepared a high-level review of industry practices and the environmental profile of the Chemical Manufacturing industry, which includes a summary of relevant operational and decommissioning materials and wastes in a background document, which is available in the docket for this rulemaking.26

-&lt;sup>25 2016 Economic Census of the United States, NAICS 324.
+25 2016 Economic Census of the United States, NAICS 325.